(A) A military munition is not a waste when:

 (c) Recovery, collection, and on-range destruction of unexploded ordnance and munitions fragments during range clearance activities at active or inactive ranges.
 However, "use for intended purpose" does not include the on-range disposal or burial of unexploded ordnance and contaminants when the burial is not a result of product use.

-(2) An unused munition, or component thereof, is being repaired, reused, recycled, reclaimed, disassembled, reconfigured, or otherwise subjected to materials recovery activities, unless such activities involve use constituting disposal as defined in paragraph (C)(1) of rule 3745-51-02 of the Administrative Code, or burning for energy recovery as defined in paragraph (C)(2) of rule 3745-51-02 of the Administrative Code.
+(2) An unused munition, or component thereof, is being repaired, reused, recycled, reclaimed, disassembled, reconfigured, or otherwise subjected to materials recovery activities, unless such activities involve use constituting disposal as described in paragraph (C)(1) of rule 3745-51-02 of the Administrative Code, or burning for energy recovery as described in paragraph (C)(2) of rule 3745-51-02 of the Administrative Code.

 (B) An unused military munition is a waste when any of the following occurs: